Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 Stage 1: Call Intake and Policyholder Verification

-The agent answers the call, identifies the caller, and pulls up their policy in the carrier's system.
-This involves confirming the policyholder's name, policy number, and contact information.
-The agent also verifies that the policy is active and in good standing.
-This stage takes 60 to 90 seconds on a well-run FNOL line.
+The agent answers the call, identifies the caller, and pulls up the policy record in the carrier's system.
+This involves confirming the policyholder's name, policy number, contact information, and the policy status shown by the system.
+The intake agent records those facts without deciding whether the reported loss is covered.

 Stage 2: Incident Data Capture